lonnyobrien/reclaim-traditional-name-accessibility/README.md

 The Unicode Standard encodes Canadian Syllabics (script code: cans) available by following the Unicode Consortium’s <a href="http://www.unicode.org/versions/latest/">The Unicode Standard</a>.
 ## Form accessibility
 ### Performance
-Forms should be strive to be easy for First Nations, Inuit or Métis community members with permanent, temporary or situational disabilities to use with (or without) assistive technologies regardless of physical, cognitive or sensory abilities.
+Forms should strive to be easy for Indigenous (for example: First Nations, Inuit and Métis) community members with disabilities with permanent, temporary, or situational disabilities to use with (or without) assistive technologies regardless of physical, cognitive, or sensory abilities.
 ### Errors
 Automatically detected errors should be described in the text and corrections suggested unless it would jeopardize security.
 Field labels and form instructions should be provided to explain client input.
 Avoid placeholder text in form fields that can be read aloud by assistive technology and not have enough contrast variance.
 ### Commitments
 Forms with legal commitments or financial transactions should be reversible and provide options for reviewing, confirming, and correcting errors before final submission.
 ### Processes